Forever complicated, Sea Bright — in fact, has two birthdays.

 By February 1955, the borough council was seeking to consolidate all municipal services — fire, police, first aid and municipal — to one location on Ocean Avenue in the heart of town.
 In October 1955, Sea Bright firefighters moved into a new concrete firehouse next door to borough hall on Ocean Avenue.
 The facility was built by the Allen Brothers of Fair Haven for $25,000.
 It replaced the old firehouse that was on New Street, built in 1892.

-From Sea Bright looking north to Sandy Hook and NYC, 2021 (Brian Allen Photo).
+Seeing it all — From Sea Bright looking north to Sandy Hook and NYC, 2021 (Brian Allen Photo).

 In 1982, the borough proposed adding to its municipal foot-print by constructing new and renovated first aid and police buildings, a two-bay garage, and more municipal offices.
 After disagreement over the $340,000 cost, plans were dropped.